 Why Agile Methodology Trumps Traditional Development Methods?

-Implementation and development begin almost immediately in agile development and the processes and development are refined in increments based on continuous feedback from customers and project teams.
+1. Faster and Better Workflow Implementation and development begin almost immediately in agile development and the processes and development are refined in increments based on continuous feedback from customers and project teams.

+2. Multilevel and continuous planning Multi-level and continuous planning is a vital feature of the agile development methodology.
+The planning usually happens on at least two levels – the release level and the iteration level.
 At the release level, planning involves identifying and prioritizing the necessary features required in the software.
 Planning at the iteration level involves which features must be implemented next and the optimal size of batches which can be practically delivered in a single iteration.

-The most important feature of agile methodologies is that it places the customer at the center of the development process.
+3. Customer Focus The most important feature of agile methodologies is that it places the customer at the center of the development process.
 Teams are directed to think of product design through user stories and use cases, which ensures that customers are always kept at the heart of the process.
+User stories specify the needs of the end-users and the various scenarios that they will use to fulfill that need.
+Use cases show how the product developed will help end-users achieve the outcome they want in the user story.

 Business Success with Agile Software Development Methodologies